padas-lab-de/pypadre/doc/source/setup_experiments.rst

 ---------------------------
 1. Through parameters passed to the experiment execute function.
 The parameters are passed as a dictionary with the key as the component name and an inner dictionary.
-The inner dictionary contains the parameter name as the key and an array of values that are to be used for hyperparameter optimization
+The inner dictionary contains the parameter name as the key and an array of values that are to be used for hyperparameter optimization.

 .. code-block:: python

     parameter_dict = {'SVR': {'C': [0.1, 0.2]}}
     experiment.execute(parameters={'SKLearnEvaluator': {'write_results': True}, 'SKLearnEstimator': {'parameters': parameter_dict}

 2. Through decorators using the parameter keyword

 .. code-block:: python

     @app.dataset(name="iris", columns=['sepal length (cm)', 'sepal width (cm)', 'petal length (cm)',